Lake Elmenteita

 Lake Elmenteita is a soda lake, in the Great Rift Valley, about 120 km northwest of Nairobi, Kenya.

 Geography

-Elmenteita is derived from the Maasai word muteita, meaning "dust place", a reference to the dryness and dustiness of the area, especially between January and March.
+Elmenteita is derived from the Maasai word muteita, meaning "dust place", a reference to the dryness and dustiness of the area, especially from January to March.
 The town of Gilgil is near the lake.
 In the south-to-north sequence of Rift Valley lakes, Elmenteita is between Lake Naivasha and Lake Nakuru.
-The major Nairobi-Nakuru highway (A104 Road) runs along the nearby escarpment affording motorists a spectacular vista towards the lake.
-Today the lake is a protected area due to its bird life, and has been named as an UNESCO heritage site together with Lake Nakuru and Lake Bogoria.
+Along the nearby escarpment, the major Nairobi-Nakuru highway (A104 Road) gives motorists a spectacular vista of the lake.
+Today the lake is a protected area due to its bird life and has been named as a UNESCO World Heritage Site together with Lake Nakuru and Lake Bogoria.

+About 10,000 years ago, Lake Elementaita, together with the neighboring Nakuru and Bogoria, formed one single, deep freshwater lake that eventually dried up, leaving the three lakes as remnants.

 At the southern end of the lake are the "Kekopey" hot springs, in which an introduced fish, the Lake Magadi tilapia, breed.
 The reed beds nearby are fishing grounds for night herons and pelicans.

+It is a soda lake (high alkalinity, high biodiversity).